ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 For example, Apiman has some prebuild versions that you can download and use immediately.
 Even if you only have a few API’s running in your organization, you probably will benefit from using such a tool to manage your Security, Routing, or other Policies you want to implement.
 With an API management tool you can make sure that your all your APIs just do what they need to do (sharing business related data), and that the API management tool takes care of the rest where it is required.
-Any changes in the policy or security can be maintained in one tool, and doesn't have to be implemented in every API individually.
+Any changes in the policy or security can be maintained in one tool and doesn't have to be implemented in every API individually.

 TODO: include ->
 Managing APIs in one tool.